-In 2016, over 525 motorcycles and volunteers raised $106,475!
+In 2017, over 520 motorcycles and volunteers participated and raised over $74,000 which brought our total to over a$1,000,000!
 Every donation stays here in Manitoba and we are anxiously looking forward to even greater success at this years event.
 Over the years we have supported many projects that have made a difference in the health of Manitoban’s.
 Projects such as:

-We are now focusing on raising money for two projects.
+This is the second year we are raising money for these two projects.
 Project #1: Understanding and exploiting DLC1 tumor interactions with non-muscle myosin.
 Dr. Michael Mowat will study how anticancer drugs affect both normal and tumor cells, resulting in adverse side effects.
 Project #2: Design of a signal classification method for breast abnormality detection in remote communities.
 Dr. Stephen Pistorius and his team at CancerCare Manitoba are developing low power microwave technology and techniques for early stage breast cancer detection.

 Betty Ann Merke